antmicro/meta-antmicro/meta-antmicro-common/README.md

 ## Description

-The `meta-antmicro-common` Yocto layer contains recipes and system settings that are target-independent and used in our demonstration systems introduced in [system-releases directory](../system-releases).
+The `meta-antmicro-common` Yocto layer contains recipes and system settings that are target-independent and used in our demonstration systems introduced in the [system-releases directory](../system-releases).

-Layer defines two users (`username:password`) in `conf/layer.conf`:
+This layer defines two users (`username:password`) in `conf/layer.conf`:
 * `root:root` - The superuser account used for administrative purposes.
 * `antmicro:antmicro` - User that has access to `input`, `video`, `sudo` and `dialout` groups.

 ## Layer dependencies

-The `meta-antmicro-common` layer depends on next Yocto layers:
+The `meta-antmicro-common` layer depends on the following Yocto layers:
 * `poky/meta`
 * `meta-openembedded/meta-oe`
 * `meta-openembedded/meta-xfce`

-The `meta-antmicro-common` layer adds `lapack-native` recipe that requires support for `fortran`.
+The `meta-antmicro-common` layer adds a `lapack-native` recipe that requires support for `fortran`.
-It can be provided by adding following lines into build's `local.conf` file:
+It can be provided by adding the following lines into the build's `local.conf` file:
 ```
 FORTRAN:forcevariable = ",fortran"
 RUNTIMETARGET:append:pn-gcc-runtime = " libquadmath"
 HOSTTOOLS += "gfortran"
 ```

-If a custom distribution is used, the above lines can be alternatively included in the `distro.conf` file.
+Alternatively, if a custom distribution is used, the above lines can be included in the `distro.conf` file.